Th3At0nic/RealTime-ChatApp/README.md

-## This is real time chat application with ReactJS, nodeJS, express and socketIO,
+## This is real time chat application with ReactJS, nodeJS, express and socketIO...

 ### Live site link will be added ASAP